kali-here/for-my-love/README.md

-I made this for my love, but I never got the chance to show it to her.
-Maybe you could—just change the name to the one you love, and enjoy it!
-All the best buddy!
+I made this for my love, because she missed her murder mystery program because of the rain...

+I do not own any of the thing, i used this for my personal use only and i don't have any motive to use it for public.